Mascherano Re-unites With Messi As New Coach Of Inter Miami - UrduPoint

 Miami, (APP - UrduPoint / Pakistan Point News - 27th Nov, 2024) Inter Miami have appointed former Argentina midfielder Javier Mascherano as their new head coach, the Major League Soccer club said on Tuesday.

-Mascherano will coach his former Barcelona team-mate Lionel Messi at the club and replaces Gerardo Martino, who stood down last week due to 'personal reasons'.
+Mascherano, who will coach his former Barcelona team-mate Lionel Messi at the club, replaces Gerardo Martino who stood down last week due to 'personal reasons'.

-The 40-year-old has most recently worked as coach of the Argentine Under-20's and their Olympic team at the Paris Olympics.
+The 40-year-old has most recently worked as coach of the Argentine Under-20 and the Olympic team which competed in the Paris Olympics.

 He made 203 appearances for Barcelona and as well as playing alongside Messi, he was a team-mate of current Inter Miami players Jordi Alba and Sergio Busquets and Luis Suarez.